kaiopiola/kaiopiola/README.md

 ![KaioPiola's GitHub stats](https://github-readme-stats.vercel.app/api?username=kaiopiola&show_icons=true&theme=dark)

-Here you can find my projects and other repositories where I've worked.
+Here you can find my personal projects and other repositories where I've worked.

 Feel free to explore the projects and contact me if needed.
-My contacts can be found in the GitHub contacts, at the end of this document, and in my [own website](https://kaiopiola.dev/).
+My contacts can be found in the GitHub contacts, at the end of this document, and in my [website](https://kaiopiola.dev/).

 All repositories listed here are open source and can be used according to the license of each one (LICENSE file).